 In the middle of Francesca’s high school career, her dad began losing his eyesight.
-He went through a total of 5 surgeries in one year, and complications during one of them resulted in a macular hole and two cataracts.
-He is now legally blind in his left eye and on permanent disability.
+He went through a total of five surgeries in a year - complications during one of them resulted in a macular hole and two cataracts, leaving him legally blind in his left eye and on permanent disability.
 Francesca’s family accepted forgiveness from the US Department of Education for the balance of her sister’s parent plus college loans for West Virginia University.

 Francesca graduated in 2016 and is now an Assistant Editor at the Food Network Magazine in New York City.

 When David finished classes at Villanova for the day, his work had only just begun.
 Between working as a teaching assistant in the College of Engineering and being a Student Football Equipment Manager, David dedicated 15-20 hours per week to earning money toward his tuition.
 His parents are hard-working people: his father picks up holiday, weekend, and overnight shifts in addition to his full-time hours as a mechanic.